GENERAL FAQ ABOUT MY ART AND ART PRINTS

 Most of my printed artworks are labeled as a Limited Edition which means they are produced in a limited quantity set.
 When a Limited Edition runs out the prints will no longer be available.
 The bigger the size of requested artwork is, the less fine art prints are available for purchase.
 So naturally, the bigger fine art print you are interested in, the more valuable it is.
 This makes my Limited Edition Fine Art prints suitable for art collectors too.
 You can see more information about each artwork’s limited number of prints (e.g. Edition of 30) when choosing the size of the artwork in my Art Shop.

 “Open Edition” artworks are printed exactly the same way as my Limited Edition Fine Art prints too.
-The only difference is that I do not limit the number of prints of my Open Edition works and this is why they are more affordable.
+But because Open Editions have no limit on the number of prints produced, they are more affordable to purchase.
 Remember to use always a UV glass or a continuous cast acrylic on your final framed artwork.
 It will protect your artwork from harmful UV rays as stated above.

 As a Custom Service, I provide you the opportunity to preview how my works look in your space digitally.
 You can take a picture of the space where you are planning to place my work.
 Send me the photo by email and let me know which works you are interested in.
 Within an agreed timetable, you will get a demo picture showing how my work will look on your wall.
 For more information check out the Custom Services page.